Computing Voronoi Diagrams in the Polar-Coordinate Model of the Hyperbolic Plane: Preliminaries

 \subparagraph{The Hyperbolic Plane.} In this paper, we work with the \emph{polar-coordinate model} of the hyperbolic plane $\Hplane$.
 There, points are identified using polar coordinates.
 After defining a designated \emph{origin} or \emph{pole} $O \in \Hplane$ together with a \emph{polar axis} $\SingleRay{O}$, i.e., a reference ray starting at $O$, a point $P \in \Hplane$ is identified using its \emph{radius} $r(P)$ denoting the hyperbolic distance to $O$ and its \emph{angle} $\varphi(P)$ denoting the angular distance to $\SingleRay{O}$ in counterclockwise direction around $O$.
-For visualizations, these coordinates are then interpreted as polar coordinates in the Euclidean plane, as shown in Figure~\Ref{fig:model}~(left).
-We note that angles at line intersections are \emph{not} preserved by the projection and are only added in our figures for illustration purposes.
+For visualizations, these coordinates are then interpreted as polar coordinates in the Euclidean plane, as shown in Figure~\Ref{fig:model}.
+We note that angles at line intersections are \emph{not} preserved by the representation and are only added in our figures for illustration purposes.

-In contrast to Euclidean geometry, the sum of the inner angles of a triangle $\Triangle{A}{B}{C}$ does not equal $\pi$ but is strictly less than $\pi$ in the hyperbolic plane.
-Still, we can relate the length of the segment $\LineSegment{A}{B}$ to the lengths of the other two segments and the angle $\varphi$ at $C$, using the \emph{hyperbolic law of cosines}, which is defined as
+In contrast to Euclidean geometry, the sum of the angles in a triangle $\Triangle{A}{B}{C}$ is strictly less than $\pi$ in the hyperbolic plane.
+Still, we can relate the length of $\LineSegment{A}{B}$ to the lengths of the other segments and the angle $\varphi$ at $C$, via the \emph{hyperbolic law of cosines}, which is defined as